SwedbankPay/swedbank-pay-sdk-js/CONTRIBUTING.md

 ### Pull Request Title

 Same as commit messages, prepend the type of change being made (refactor, fix, chore, feat, etc.)
 Example: `docs: add linux setup instructions`

 ## Documentation

 Most of the documentation are automatically generated.
-We utilize `typedoc` that uses tags inline with classes in order to generate.
+We utilize `typedoc` that uses tags inline with classes in order to generate the documentation.
 The nice thing about this is that documentation will be visible when using Typescript in editors as well.

 However, we love to have examples and guides as well.

-## Need Help?
+## Need Help

 If any of this information confusing, incorrect, or incomplete, feel free to [open an issue](https://github.com/bjerkio/swedbank-pay-js/issues/new)